South St. Paul Municipal Airport

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, South St. Paul Municipal Airport is assigned SGS by the FAA but has no designation from the IATA.

 Over the decade of 1950 and 1960 the airport was the main launch center for Winzen Research Inc. One of the most important companies devoted to the construction and operation of stratospheric balloons.
 The proximity to their headquarters in Minneapolis, made the ideal place for testing of new balloon models, as well as for technological flights and a number of scientific experiments.

-In 1957, Fleming Field was the site chosen to launch the first manned flight of the MANHIGH program of the Air Force, commanded by Lieutenant Joseph Kittinger.
+In 1957, Fleming Field was the site chosen to launch the first manned flight of Project Manhigh of the Air Force, commanded by Lieutenant Joseph Kittinger.
 According to our records the latest balloons flights from there dating from the mid 60's.

-Currently, inside the installations of the airport, there is an important museum with a very prominent collection of WWII aircraft.
+The airport is host to a museum with a collection of World War II aircraft.